stephenmccall/harvest/README.md

 Super simple cross domain DOM querying

-Harvest is a super simplified Node-based web scraping script enabling client side JavaScript to retrieve elements witin the DOM of documents hosted at any other publicly accessible domain utilizing the JSONP communication technique.
+Harvest is a super simplified Node-based web scraping service enabling client side JavaScript to retrieve elements within the DOM of documents hosted at any other publicly accessible address.

 Requirements
 ------------